Changissnz/charlotte_county_will_be_kul_elna/README.md

 The Diabound Kernel spurred the creation of modern-day Pegasus' characteristic monster, Thousand Eyes Restrict, a clear attempt to counter the always primal-for-prime kernel.
-Pegasus is an interesting example of the notion, "mortal creators cannot be god-like rulers", a little sad fact on the eventuality of fall,defeat,and death to any one being.
+Pegasus is an interesting example of the notion, "mortal creators cannot be god-like rulers", a little sad fact on the eventuality of fall,defeat,and death to any one state.
 I came up with a conceptual monster of my own: Falsz Exaadi (False Exit, False Escape, Double-Recognition Errors).

 ```